Many autistic adults describe reaching a point where rest no longer seems to let them fully recover.

 A vacation may provide temporary relief from these demands.
 Returning to the same sensory environment may quickly restore the same overload.

-Research suggests masking requires continual effort and self-monitoring.[6]Putting on My Best Normal: Social Camouflaging in Adults with Autism Spectrum Conditions (Hull et al., 2017)[7]Understanding the Reasons, Contexts and Costs of Camouflaging for Autistic Adults (Cage & Troxell-Whitman, 2019)
+Research suggests that masking requires continual effort and self-monitoring.[6]Putting on My Best Normal: Social Camouflaging in Adults with Autism Spectrum Conditions (Hull et al., 2017)[7]Understanding the Reasons, Contexts and Costs of Camouflaging for Autistic Adults (Cage & Troxell-Whitman, 2019) It can involve:

 - suppressing stimming